 Best Materials For Tent Footprint

-A tarp can be used as an emergency shelter, rain fly or a sheet to cover an area where everybody can sit around while keep clean.
+A tarp can be used as an emergency shelter, rain fly, or a sheet to cover an area where everybody can sit around while keeping clean.

-If the weight of the tarp is not an issue for you and you don’t mind making one after several years then tarp is a good an inexpensive to use for your tent footprint.
+If the weight of the tarp is not an issue for you and you don’t mind making one after several years then a tarp is good and inexpensive to use for your tent footprint.